 Labor supply

 The law of supply also applies to the labor market.
-As wages rise, the labor supplied increases.
+As wages rise, the labor supply increases.
 Conversely, a reduction in wages reduces the labor provided.
-Hence, the labor supply curve is upward sloping (positive slope).
+Hence, the labor supply curve is upward-sloping (positive slope).

-The concept of the marginal rate of substitution explains why the labor supply curve slopes upward.
+The marginal rate of substitution explains why the labor supply curve slopes upward.
 Economists assume that workers spend their time on two things: work and leisure.
-The two are interchangeable, meaning that there is less time relaxing when more time is spent working.
-Free time is relatively scarce, and therefore individuals are willing to work if they receive higher wages.
+The two are interchangeable, meaning that less time is spent relaxing when more time is spent working.
+Free time is relatively scarce, and therefore, individuals are willing to work if they receive higher wages.

 Changes in wages affect the labor supplied to move along the curve.
 Meanwhile, shifts in the labor curve are influenced by factors other than wages, such as population, immigration, worker expectations, and income levels.